DuckBoss/TinyMTCS/README.md

 # TinyMTCS
-C# Port of the TinyMT Project from VC++/C by RobertGBryan (who ported it to VC++ from the original authors Saito/Matsumoto).
+C#/C-Sharp Port of the TinyMT Project from VC++/C by RobertGBryan (who ported it to VC++ from the original authors Saito/Matsumoto).

 ## TinyMTCS - Tiny Mersenne Twister C-Sharp
 This is a 2^127-1 period PRNG.